sthagen/afasi/README.md

 So, with large translation tables the performance will obviously degrade with a power of two.
 The latter should be taken as a hint to maintain both language files in separate entities not as a patch task.

-The translation table is an array or two element arrays provided as JSON and thus shall be in a shape like:
+The translation table is either an array of two element arrays provided as JSON and thus shall be in a shape like:

 ```json
   [